-While you can’t prevent all dirt from making a mess on your office carpets, the easiest ways to keep spills, stains, and dirt from leaving permanent spots and marks is to tackle their clean up as so as you can.
-And preferably right after they occur.
+While you can’t prevent all dirt from making a mess on your office carpets, the easiest ways to keep spills, stains, and dirt from leaving permanent spots is to tackle their clean up as so as you can.
+And preferably, right after they occur.

-Here are some simple steps to take care of your basic office stains like mud, coffee and food:
+Here are some simple steps to take care of your basic office carpet stains like mud, coffee, and food:

-- Pick up or vacuum any debris if possible.
+- Pick up or vacuum any debris when possible.
 From here, blot whatever you can with a clean cloth or paper towel.
-Try not to rub.
-Blotting will be more gentle on the carpet fibers.
+Try your best not to rub.
+Blotting is more gentle on the carpet fibers.

 - With a little cool water and mild soap in a spray bottle, apply to the stain and blot some more until the cloth is clean.
 Repeat as necessary.
 Cool water is better than hot which can actually act to set the stain.

 - If you still need a more powerful cleaner, apply a store bought carpet cleaner.
-Wait the time noted on the bottle and continue to blot until the stain has dissipated.
+Wait the time noted on the bottle and continue to blot until the stain can no longer be seen.